finos/greenkey-discovery-sdk/README.md

 # 2. Customization and Discovery CLI
-Creating a custom project can be done by following the structure of an existing example found in `examples/`.
+Creating a custom project can be done by following the structure of an existing example found in the `examples` folder.
 The Discovery CLI tool can also be used to guide you through creating your own project and custom definition files for use with Discovery.

 ## Installation